kdl-org/kdl/SPEC.md

 ### Document

 The toplevel concept of KDL is a Document.
-A Document is composed of one or more [Nodes](#node), separated by newlines and whitespace, and eventually terminated by an EOF.
+A Document is composed of zero or more [Nodes](#node), separated by newlines and whitespace, and eventually terminated by an EOF.

+All KDL documents should:

+* Be UTF-8 encoded
+* Ignore UTF-8 byte order marks ("BOM") anywhere in the file, even when it's not the first set of bytes in a stream.
+* Conform to the specifications in this document.

 #### Example